leopard-ai/betty/docs/tutorial/basic/basic_start.rst

 **Training Configuration**

-MWN parameters don't affect the loss function of the **Reweight** problem directly, but only indirectly through the optimal parameters of the classifier problem.
-Thus, gradient for MWN should be calculated using hypergradients.
-In our example, we use *implicit differentiation with finite difference (a.k.a.
-DARTS)* to calculate gradients for MWN parameters.
-This can be easily specified with ``Config``.
+Since the **Reweight** problem is the uppermost problem, there is no need for calculating best-response Jacobian.
+Thus, we don't need to specify any training configurations for the **Reweight** problem.

 .. code:: python

-    reweight_config = Config(type='darts')
+    reweight_config = Config()

 **Problem Instantiation**